 I still have an amount owing on my account, why didn't my student loan pay for everything?

 Sometimes, a student loan does not cover the full amount of tuition so be sure to read your assessment letter carefully as it will outline how much assistance you will receive.
-Also see the Resources and Money Matters sections on this website.
+Also, see the WorkStudy Program, External Funding and Financial Advising.

 If I'm living away from home, am I considered independent for government student aid purposes?